CaricaturiJosias/CaricaturiJosias/README.md

 ## What you will find in this repository

-- The chance of you finding any professional level stuff in here is very low, most of what i code and produce in here is currently at amateur, academic level
+- The chance of you finding any professional level stuff in here is very low, most of what i code and produce in here is currently at amateur, academic level, what is made at a professional level is mostly keep on my current GitLab access where i work.

-- Right know i dont have professional experience in coding nor programming, if you have any vacancy available and is interested in what i have in my profile im up for             discussions
+- Right know i am working as a software developer intern inside Siemens R&D department, i am inclined towards firmware and hardware, so i might look for new opportunities on said fields on the future

 ### What may be weird in this repository